 Which clients qualify for an automatic tax extension?

-In some cases, your clients may have additional time to file – no extension required.
+In some cases, your clients may receive additional time to file without needing to file Form 4868 at all.

 Does filing a tax extension help my clients avoid late fees?